vjirgale/BIMkit/BlocklyRuleEditor/README.md

 ![plot](./Images/newCustomBlock2.PNG)

 This is the custom blocks definition.
 It currently has its type set to 'NewCustomBlock'.
 It has one dummy input which will be displayed in the block: .appendField('Text inside of new block').
-And the color of the block is set to blue in line: this.setColour('blue');.
+And the color of the block is set to blue in line: **this.setColour('blue');**.

 Then in index.html find the element with id="toolbox" and add the block to one of the categories as shown in the picture:
 ![plot](./Images/newCustomBlock3.PNG)